-If she seems secretive or consistently disagrees with your instructions on how to manage your child, it’s time to find a new caregiver.
+If they seem secretive or consistently disagree with your instructions on how to manage your child, it’s time to find a new caregiver.

-While some separation anxiety is normal, if your child seems unhappy around or scared of the sitter, the caregiver may not be the right fit for your family.
+While some separation anxiety is normal, if your child seems unhappy around or scared of the sitter, they may not be the right fit for your family.